-Ocean City Free Public Library Roku Lending Guidelines
+Ocean City Free Public Library Roku Lending Guidelines Adopted by the Board of Trustees 2018

 Eligible patrons may borrow a preloaded Roku streaming media device from the Library.
 In order to be eligible you must:

 - 1. Have a valid Ocean City Free Public Library card. - 2.
 Be 18 years old or older with a current photo ID that verifies the address we have on record. - 3.
 Be in good standing with the library; no fines, no overdue items.